involved/fishpond-starter-kit/README.md

 1. `git clone` this repository.
 2. Into `index.html` Insert your data API key you have received on `ifish.io` and a pond id.
+3. Try whether it works by opening `index.html`.
-3. Start modifying the `index.html`.
+4. Start modifying the `index.html`.

 ## Concepts